Episode 58

 Speaker:

-from reforming agricultural subsidies to
+change, from reforming agricultural subsidies

 Speaker: